Description of the Insilico Parameters

 - Interpretation:

 - GC Content: Higher GC content generally correlates with stable mRNA secondary structures.
-Extremes (too high or too low) can affect translation efficiency and stability.
+Extremes (>70 or <30) can affect translation efficiency and stability.

-- U Content: U-rich sequences are prone to instability via hydrolysis or serve as recognition sites for specific RNA-binding proteins.
+- U Content: U-rich sequences are prone to instability via hydrolysis and serve as recognition sites for specific RNA-binding proteins, making them a key driver of innate immunogenicity and reduced translation efficiency.

 2. Codon Adaptation Index (CAI)

-- Description: A measurement of how well the codons in a Coding DNA Sequence match the preferred codon usage of a specific host organism.
+- Description: A measurement of how well the codons in a Coding mRNA Sequence match the preferred codon usage of a specific host organism.

 - Calculation: